 Instant Pot Congee, an Asian comfort food, rice porridge recipe that can be made quickly using a pressure cooker.
 It’s the perfect rice dish to warm up your winter or when you’re under the weather and stuck in bed.
 Many people enjoy congee as a daily breakfast, too.

 If you are looking for instant pot recipes.
-Try this delicious asian rice dish.
-Congee is porridge made of rice.
-It’s a savory rice broth that is commonly eaten as a breakfast dish or cereal, and is relatively low in calories.
+Try this easy Instant Pot Congee 粥 with chicken.
+Congee is a porridge made of rice.
+It’s a savory rice broth that is commonly eaten as a breakfast dish or cereal and is relatively low in calories.

 This easy rice dish recipe is very easy to make and it’s also a budget-friendly recipe.
-Congee is not very nutritionally rich, so be sure to add healthy protein and vegetables to boost the nutritional value.
+Congee is not very nutritionally rich, so be sure to add healthy protein and vegetables to boost its nutritional value.

 How Do You Make Congee with Instant Pot

-For this reason it’s great to use Instant pot to make congee as it’s much faster and the result is really quite similar.
-Cooking congee in instant pot will only take about 20 minutes cooking time!
+For this reason, it’s great to use Instant pot to make congee as it’s much faster and the result is really quite similar.
+Cooking congee in an instant pot will only take about 20 minutes of cooking time!

 What to Serve with Congee: